nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `list` followed by `unlink 3 Winter Time Convention` removes the link between the 3rd person in the address book and the event.
 * `find p "Jane"` followed by `unlink 1 Party` removes the link between the 1st person in the results of the `find` command and the event.

-### Schedule an event : `schedule`
+### Display events in schedule : `schedule`

-Lists all events with the given date, or find all events happening within the given number of days.
+If non-negative integer given, find all events happening in the next given number of days.
+If negative integer given, find all events that happened in the past given number of days.
+Lists all events with the given date, or f

 Format: `schedule NUMBER_OF_DAYS` or `schedule YYYY-MM-DD`

 Examples:

+* `schedule 7` displays all events happening within 7 days from the current date.
+* `schedule 0` displays all events happening on this day.
+* `schedule -7` displays all events that happened in the past 7 days from the current date.
 * `schedule 2024-01-01` displays all events occurring on 1 Jan 2024.
-* `schedule 7` displays all events happening within 7 days from the current date.

 ### Clearing all persons : `clear p`